pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ## Order Cancellation

-- For order cancellations, follow the similar process as [[Order Cancellation Process]]:
+- For order cancellations, follow the similar process as [[Order Cancellation Process - Check Basecamp for updates]]:

 - If the order shows 'Not started / Opened / Delayed' in SKULabs, manually cancel the order in SKULabs, and proceed by clicking the 'Cancel Order' option in the order details in Amazon Seller Central.